This section explains how to get started using Tarantella to distributedly

 Using distributed datasets¶

-This section explains what needs to be done in order to use Tarantella’s distributed datasets correctly.
+This section explains how to use Tarantella’s distributed datasets.

 The recommended way in which to provide your dataset to Tarantella is by passing a

 using the (global) batch size to it.
 However, do not provide a value to

 tnt.Model.fit, which would lead to double batching, and thus modified shapes

 Tarantella also supports batched and unbatched

 when setting the

 tnt_micro_batch_size argument.
 This can be useful to obtain

 here.
 Keep in mind however, that Tarantella still expects